Perverse schobers, stability conditions and quadratic differentials I: Arc system kits for perverse schobers

-\begin{remark} Given the collection of objects $\ASG$, we can recover the arc system kit by evaluating these global sections at the edges and vertices of $\eS$.
-For instance, given an edge $e$, we recover $L_e\in \mathcal{F}(e)$ as the value if the section $\A_e$ at $e$. \end{remark}
+\begin{remark} Given the collection of objects $\ASG$, we can recover the local objects contained in the arc system kit by evaluating these global sections at the edges and vertices of $\eS$.
+For instance, given an edge $e$, we recover $L_e\in \mathcal{F}(e)$ as the value of the section $\A_e$ at $e$. \end{remark}

 The definition of $\ASG$ is a special case of a more general construction, which associates a global section to graded arcs in $\sow$.
 Here, and throughout this section, a \emph{graded arc} in $\sow$ is a graded curve in $\sow$ in the sense of \Cref{def:gradedcurve}, whose underlying curve is a compact arc (see \Cref{def:arc}).